Year of Publication

 The state of emergency services in Kentucky is an emergency management and Homeland Security issue.
 More research is needed to find out how other emergency services are fairing during military mobilization, and whether fire department responses regarding budget concerns are a precursor of a budget crisis for fire departments in Kentucky.

 Pringle, Kate, "First Responders on the Front Line: Measuring the Effect of Mobilization on Emergency Services" (2005).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 204.